ncomputers/neo/README.md

 Owner and admin accounts can enable optional TOTP-based two-factor authentication.
 See [`docs/auth_2fa.md`](docs/auth_2fa.md) for available endpoints.
 Sensitive operations like secret rotation, full exports and tenant closure require a fresh step-up verification.

 Responses include a strict Content-Security-Policy with per-request nonces applied to inline styles and scripts in printable invoices and KOT pages.
-A report-only variant sends violation details to `/csp/report`; the latest 500 reports are available at `/admin/csp/reports`.
+A report-only variant sends violation details to `/csp/report`; the latest 500 reports (kept for 24 hours) are available at `/admin/csp/reports`.

 ## Configuration